-What Is the Multiple Listing Service (MLS)?
+What Is a Multiple Listing Service (MLS)?

 The concept of an MLS is not new—real estate professionals have been joining forces since the 1900s to process as many real estate transactions as possible.
 However, with the advent of the internet, creating MLS databases is easier than ever.